andrasq/node-docs/baas-cpu-usage.md

 capture 99% of the metadata requests.

 - omit 5 db calls 99% of the time, save another *5 ms* total
-- omit 1 json decode 99% of the time, save another *1 ms*
+- omit 1 ms of json decode 99% of the time, save another *1 ms*

 All in all, these few relatively small changes looked to save 13.2 ms (4 + 2.4 + 0.8 + 5 + 1), or 66% of the 20 ms cpu used per call.